dustinpfister/hexo_sitesource/source/_posts/blog-sitemaps.md

 </urlset>
 ```

 Above is a sitemap example that gives instructions on how my site is to be crawled.
-It is not a piratical example, but it should help show how to get stared with this.
-A real sitemap will typically have a url element for each of the blog posts, and set the values to what they should be as content is added, and updated.
+It is not a practical example, but it should help show how to get stared with this.
+A real sitemap will typically have a url element for each of the blog posts, with properties set to relevant values as content is added, and updated.

 ### loc

-Simply the location that is to be crawled.
+This is simply the location that is to be crawled, it should be an exact url to the page or location.

 ### changefreq